jg-digital-media/jgdm-woocommerce-selectors/README.md

     }

     // Note: This is the content area for WooCommerce MyAccount pages
-    // according to the sub tab clicked .woocommerce-MyAccount-content {
+    // according to sub tab clicked
+    .woocommerce-MyAccount-content {

         .woocommerce-notices-wrapper {